gullah26/eazy-shopper/README.md

 ## **Bugs**

-* No bugs was found as at the time of deployment.
+ * Server error 500 was fixed .

+ * Fix CSS not loading after deployment.

+ * server error 500 was fixed .

+ * Database error was fixed

 ## **Deployment**